ExpediaGroup/styx/docs/user-guide/response-codes.md

 # Styx Response Codes

-Styx may return an HTTP error status code if it is unable to proxy a request.
-These responses are generated by Styx itself, not responses being proxied from downstream.
+tyx responds with an HTTP error status code if it is unable to proxy a request.
+These responses are generated by Styx itself, not proxied from downstream.
-This section describes those responses and the specific conditions under which Styx responds with them.
+This section describes those responses and the specific conditions in which they are sent.
 Note that interceptor plugins can also be programmed to modify response codes, so they may introduce 4xx or 5xx statuses for other reasons not listed here.